fredagscafeen/web/README.md

 This only needs to be done, if there is a new web responsible:

 - Make the new responsible's user a superuser on the website
 - Add new keys to and remove old keys from `~/.ssh/authorized_keys` on the server.
-Note that the `dokku@fredagscafeen.dk` key should not be removed.

 # Setup